 In some way, people created the modern bed bug that evolved to follow us and live on us.
 People became transport objects to spread these bugs worldwide.
 This parasite creature got its start in caves somewhere in the Mediterranean Sea, thousands years ago in what is now considered to be the Middle East.
 The bats that lived in those caves, and they still live there even today, were host to these parasites.
-So when the bugs noticed that they can adapt from bat to human environment, traveling on people they took an entire word.
+So when the bugs noticed that they can adapt from bat to human environment traveling on people, they took an entire world.

 Parasitic bugs like the bed bugs are adapted to their host very quickly, especially when they live a restricted life with access only to one food source.
 Their legs and mouthparts, for example, are shaped to deal specifically with the blood and skin of whatever host they feed on.